01 of 10

 Bright Green Scheme

 Granted, it takes a certain amount of fortitude to apply this shade of green to your family room walls.
 But whoever said that family rooms had to be quiet, reticent places?
-This green from Dutch Boy is called Olive Fringes...if you feel like living life on the fringes.
+This green from Dutch Boy is called Olive Fringes, for those who feel like living life on the fringes.

 Continue to 9 of 10 below.